viniciuspjardim/synth-test/README.md

 ### Music info

 Musical notes represents sounds with definite pitches (sound frequency).
-Definite pitches came from instruments like piano, guitar, vocals, etc. Notes often came from the chromatic scale, with 12 pitches, each a semitone above or below another.
-The notes are:
+Definite pitches come from instruments like piano, guitar, vocals, etc. Notes often come from the chromatic scale, with 12 pitches, each a semitone above or below another.
+The notes
+are:

 `C, C#, D, D#, E, F, F#, G, G#, A, A#, B`